benosmac/verve360/pages/martin-foon.md

   Martin possesses exceptional communication and interpersonal skills.
 He is multi-lingual (English, Mandarin, Cantonese, Malay, and the dialect of Hakka).

+  Tertiary qualified with an MBA from Melbourne Business School, University of Melbourne and a Bachelor of Business (Accountancy) degree from RMIT University, Martin is also a Certified Practicing Marketer and a fellow member of the Australia Marketing Institute (AMI).

   He is a professional mentor for AMI and RMIT University.
-He is also a sessional teacher of Entrepreneurial Marketing in the University of Melbourne.
+He is also a sessional teacher of Entrepreneurial Marketing as well as Service & Relationship Marketing in the University of Melbourne.

-  Tertiary qualified with an MBA from Melbourne Business School, University of Melbourne and a Bachelor of Business (Accountancy) degree from RMIT University, Martin is also a Certified Practicing Marketer and a fellow member of the Australia Marketing Institute (AMI).